A P P L I C A T I O N

 ii) Innovation and Impact.
 Describe the innovation of your proposed solution and the impact it could have.

 iv) Budget.
 Describe approximate budget for the project.
-Budget restrictions are listed at the More Information page.
-Define the funding requirements for the proposed project beyond this seed award and the plan for further funding.
+Budget restrictions are listed below.
+Define the funding requirements for the proposed project beyond this seed award and any plans for further funding.

 Contact your Site Leader if you have any questions.